-Presentations will be available online on April 30.
-Judges will have until 9 a.m. on May 4 to judge their assigned presentations.
+Presentations will be available online on or before April 29.
+Judges will have until 9 a.m.
+EDT on May 2 to submit scores for their assigned presentations.
 All online judging must be completed within this time frame.
 Judges will receive a link to the presentations via email.

 How will I know which presentations are assigned to me?

 Each presentation will be assigned a unique number.
-Judges will be notified via email before or on April 30 with their unique presentation assignments.
+Judges will be notified via email with their unique presentation assignments.
 Included in the email will be a link to the online judging form and a PDF of the judging form.

 What is the most important factor I should consider when judging a presentation?